alive1258/MS_Student_Sayem_Admin_Dashboard/README.md

 ## Features to Implement

-- Add new product (Fields: name, code, price, stockQty)
+- Add new

-- View list of products
+- View list o

-- Search product by name or code
+- Search

-## POS / Sales System

-- Add product to cart from search results

-- Increment/decrement quantity in cart

-- Display total price in cart

-## Checkout:

-    - Submit cart data to backend

-    - Reduce product stock based on cart

-    - Show success message

-    - Reset cart

-    - Remove item from cart

 ## Frontend Technologies Used